Jump to Recipe

 You can really dress this recipe up with some extra holly in the middle of the wreath, or just drizzle the icing and serve.
 But no doubt, your family will make the best of memories sharing this special treat together.

-Labeled ingredients on counter: crescents, powdered sugar, cream cheese and more.
+Ingredients on surface crescents, powdered sugar, cream cheese and more.

 How to make this recipe:

-1. Spray around pizza or cookie sheet with oil.
+• Spray a round pizza or baking sheet with oil.
+You can line the pan with parchment paper if preferred.
 Open up your first package of crescent rolls.
-Lay one crescent flat, starting somewhat centered, but so that a few inches hang over the edge.
+Lay one crescent flat, starting somewhat centered, but so that a few inches hang over the edge of cookie sheet.
 I like to fold this one in half as well to make sure it will not hang over the pan once I fold all the crescents.

-6. Spoon the cinnamon cheesecake filling evenly in the wide part of the dough.
+• Spoon the cinnamon cheesecake filling in the wide part of the dough.
+Continue until spoonfuls go fully around the circle.

-From there, continue to fold the crescents over and crimp in the center.
-Sprinkle with cinnamon and sugar and bake until golden brown. (steps 9 and 10)
+• Continue to fold the crescents over and crimp in the center.
+Sprinkle with cinnamon and sugar and bake until golden brown.

-Allow to cool slightly and then drizzle the icing over top.
-Serve warm and enjoy! (steps 11 and 12)
+• Allow to cool for about 5 minutes and whisk together the icing ingredients and adjust thickness to your preference and drizzle the icing over top.
+Serve warm and enjoy!

 • You can prep this in advance and bake later.
 I have prepped this Cinnamon Crescent Roll Wreath up to 24 hours in advance and then baked it just before serving.